-1) Use a large grilling spatula to carefully flip the chicken breast so that the filling does not fall out.
-You can also use a toothpick to secure the breast closed if you like.
+- Use a large grilling spatula to carefully flip the chicken breast so that the filling does not fall out.
+You can also use a couple toothpicks to secure the breast closed to make flipping easier.

-2) The chicken will continue to cook when you remove it from the heat.
-Take it off the grill at 160°and allow it rest for 10 minutes.
-This will make sure that the chicken reaches a safe temperature of 165° without over cooking and drying out.
+- The chicken will continue to cook when you remove it from the heat.
+Take it off the grill at 160°and allow it to rest for 10 minutes.
+This will make sure that the chicken reaches a safe temperature of 165° without overcooking and drying out.
 You will be rewarded with juicy tender chicken!

 To check for doneness, insert a meat thermometer into the thickest part of the breast.
-When it reaches 165°, the chicken is fully cooked and safe to eat.
+When the internal temperature of the chicken reaches 165°, the chicken is fully cooked and safe to eat.

 The rule of thumb is that if the item you are grilling is more then 3/4” thick you should grill with the lid closed.
 If it is less then 3/4″ that leave the lid open.